Please read everything on this screen before submitting your paper.

 - Read all of this page to ensure you understand the process.

 - Download the Abstract Writing Guide HERE.

 - Download the abstract template HERE.

 - Download the Abstract Submission Guide HERE.

-Abstracts are due by 11:59 PM EDT on October 09, 2017.
+Abstract submission due is extended by 11:59 PM EDT on Nov.
+4, 2019.
 All abstracts must be submitted electronically.
 Only pdf file format can be accepted.
 Abstracts exceeding two pages in length will not be accepted; the paper size must be either 8.5″ x 11″ (Letter) or A4.
 The minimum allowable font size is 10 point Times New Roman or 11 point Calibri.
 Abstracts typically contain one page of text and one page of figures.
 The work described in your abstract must be original.
 The abstract should highlight the novelty of the work and place it in the context of previous works.
 Specific results (e.g. data or model equations) must be provided to demonstrate that the work is complete and to allow for the outcomes to be evaluated.
 Following abstract review, full manuscripts of accepted papers will be due before the conference.

 YOUR ORIGINAL PAPERS AND POSTERS ARE SOLICITED, which: